AutomationSolutionz/automationsolutionz.github.io/docs/ZOSAI/zeuz-AI-task-management.md

   - **8 and above**: High complexity, meaning the developer is working on more challenging and time-consuming tasks.

 ![](/img/zeuz-AI-management/average-complexity.png)

+### Velocity
+- Two concepts of velocity are there one **Velocity** and the other one is **Required Velocity**.
+- **Velocity** refers to how much work a user can complete within a specific period and how efficiently the work is performed.
+- **Velocity** is calculated based on the tasks a user has completed during the last 30 days and the complexity of those tasks.
+For example, suppose a user completed 5 tasks with an average complexity of 8, and it took 20 hours to complete them.
+In that case, the user’s velocity is calculated by dividing the total task complexity by the total time spent.
+- This means velocity measures how much work complexity a user can complete within a certain amount of time.
+The calculation is based on data from the last 30 days.
+- **Required Velocity** refers to the level of productivity needed to complete the remaining assigned tasks within the available time.
+- For example, suppose a user was assigned 10 tasks and has already completed 5 tasks.
+The remaining 5 tasks still need to be finished.
+Based on the complexity of those remaining tasks and the time available to complete them, another velocity is calculated.
+This is called Required Velocity.
+- For instance, if the user’s actual velocity over the last 30 days was 2 or 3, but completing the upcoming tasks on time requires a velocity of 4, it means the user will need to increase work speed or productivity.

 ## Changelog